mindedsecurity/msak/README.md

  * {@/path/to/file}: using @ char the sequence will be taken from a file.
  * 00-FF: will create a single byte.

+When completed it will print a summary grouped according to the responses.
 ```
 python3 msak.py -C -d '0001{[0,3]}'